Synn-Arch/TransitAccessibility/README.md

   Must be in **EPSG:4326** (WGS84).
 * **`amenities`**: Contains precomputed amenity scores (`all_scores.json`).
   This will be integrated with a future pipeline step for automated amenity extraction.
-  If no amenity information is available, leave this directory empty.
-The pipeline will still compute without the amenity scores.
+  **If no amenity information is available, leave this directory empty.** The pipeline will still compute without the amenity scores.

----

 ### What is GTFS?